ibm-cloud-docs/vpc/vpe-create.md

 * Appropriate [IAM permissions](/docs/vpc?topic=vpc-vpe-iam) to create an endpoint gateway, create or bind a reserved IP, and view or list the target service
 * Verification that the service you are configuring supports VPE

-## Creating an endpoint gateway by using the UI
+## Creating an endpoint gateway in the UI
 {: #vpe-creating-ui}
 {: ui}